Prior to that date, the label Grammophon was used, in conjunction with the Nipper dog.

 In 1949, the tulip crown is introduced, after the trademark rights to HMV/Nipper are sold to EMI (Electrola).

 In 1957, the "cartouche", bordered by a garland of tulips, is introduced.

 Label Code: LC 00173 / LC 0173

-Series associated with this label Deutsche Grammophon:
+Series associated with Deutsche Grammophon:

 Deutsche Grammophon Debut: This series presents upcoming, young, performing talents.